abelsj60/lexical-401/editor-store/README.md

 There are two Lexical quirks to know when making editors portable:

 - During an an active session, you must always pass an existing editor instance to newly mounting `LexicalComposers` via their `editor__DEPRECATED` property.
 There is no other way to preserve history at this time.
 - When remounting an instance, you'll want to stop Lexical from adding a new entry to the `undoStack` for the “initializing” editor.
 This is done by *merging* it with the current entry.
-Don’t worry — the `EditorStorePlugin` will do this for you!
+Don’t worry — the `EditorStorePlugin` does this for you.

 ## **Guides**